 - Chickpeas.
 Instead of chickpeas, you can use lentils, beans, tofu.

 - Spices.
-For a Mediterranean mix, use 1 tsp of oregano, thyme, basil, and garlic powder.
+For a Mediterranean mix, use 1 teaspoon of oregano, thyme, basil, and garlic powder.

 Benefits of eating buckwheat